AmitPrasad79/Sentient-Pong/README.md

 **Sentient Pong** reimagines Pong with a twist:
 - You control the **sentient ball** instead of a paddle.
-- No more left-vs-right paddles — just you versus the AI in a sudden-death arena.
+- No more left-vs-right paddles, just you versus the AI in a sudden-death arena.
 - The AI guards one side while you guard the other by controlling the ball’s path.
 - First score **wins instantly** (sudden death).